When it comes to creating digital marketing strategies, most companies want to include elements of their core values in their messaging and materials.

-As one of the most recognizable brands in the United States with a large global impact, Starbucks had been promoting sustainability and humane sourcing for their products since the early 2000s.
+As one of the most recognizable brands in the United States with a large global impact, Starbucks has been promoting sustainability and humane sourcing for its products since the early 2000s.

 The company regularly donates millions to renewable energy development and other environmental programs.

-Starbucks also works to reduce waste in their packaging and products with disposable cups, plastic elimination, and green packing materials.
+Starbucks also works to reduce waste in its packaging and products with disposable cups, plastic elimination, and green packing materials.

 They also work to create more sustainable practices that reduce water and power waste.